Getting Started with SystemLink Cloud

 - If you have an Enterprise Account or an Academic Site License, contact Sales to verify if you can access SystemLink Cloud.

 - If you want to purchase SystemLink Cloud as a standalone product, refer to our product page on ni.com for more information.

 Getting Ready for Development

-To use SystemLink Cloud, you need one of the following product combinations:
+To build applications that access SystemLink Cloud, you need to install one of the following product combinations with NI Package Manager:

 - LabVIEW NXG with LabVIEW NXG 3.0 Web Module

 If you do not have NI Package Manager, download and install the latest version now.

 Once you obtain your SystemLink Cloud Tech Preview serial number, you’re ready to access SystemLink Cloud.

 - Go to SystemLink Cloud and log in using your ni.com credentials.

 - Enter your SystemLink Cloud serial number in the Serial number field.